-In appearing to reject the traditions of high art, the radical nationalists still spoke with a wide range of voices.
-As well as Frank Hardy's figures from the working class-traitors, clowns and tragic heroes-a cursory survey reveals Judah Waten's migrants, Kylie Tennant's women battling poverty and the authorities, Nene Gare's Aboriginal fringe-dwellers, the multicultural backgrounds of David Martin's characters and the varied city and bush predicaments that confront the people who crowd Alan Marshall's or John Morrison's stories and novels.
-The inspiration behind much of this work is the nineteenth century realism of Dickens or Balzac, but it takes its own form from the distinctive class and cultural nature of the Australian setting.
-The democratic ethos is forged in the absence of the kind of clear social structure and established values for which McAuley yearns.

-Yet McAuley's desire for a society embodying metaphysical death is a reminder that realism tends to diminish life to a single dimension.
-The importance of such writers as H.P.Heseltine and Vincent Buckley, in his criticism as in his poetry, is not to reveal an alternative Australian tradition, but to show the metaphysical aspirations and absences at the heart of the democratic tradition.
+Yet McAuley's desire for a society embodying metaphysical death is a / reduce reminder that realism tends to diminish life to a single dimension.
+The importance of such writers as H.P.Heseltine and Vincent Buckley, in his criticism as in his poetry, is not to reveal a different Australian tradition, of the kind suggested by G.A.Wilkes in his The Stockyard and the Croquet Lawn (1981), but to show the metaphysical aspirations and absences at the heart of the democratic tradition.
 McAuley, looking for an alternative tradition, stifles the Christianity he seeks by divorcing it from its actual history in his country.
 His God remains an absent judge waiting to be received by the land and its people.
-Patrick White finds in the land itself a God of sorts, but this God justifies the ugliness and cruelties by

-transcending them, by leaving the land.
+Patrick White finds in the land itself a God of sorts, but this God justifies the ugliness and cruelties by transcending them, by leaving the land.
 Buckley, however, searches for an incarnate God, immanent in place, in time and in the ordinariness of living.
 Paradoxically, he finds his Australian God by going back to his ancestral Ireland, finding there the source of the life he lives in Australia.

-The incompleteness of life provides the subject of many of his poems, down to 'Golden Builders', which is both an invocation of the heavenly city in the streets of Melbourne, or rather of its inner suburb, Carlton, and a lament for modernity and the loss of the God invoked in the prayer that survives on the church wall: "Feed My lambs!"
-At the end of the sequence, the poet finds himself travelling back towards his childhood home, and encounters

-three things converging

-entered me the car

-filled with burning, driftsmell in the air

-miles away, in front of cloudcover,

-a great tuft of barnsmudge.
+The incompleteness of life provides the subject of many of Buckley's poems, down to 'Golden Builders', which is both an invocation of the heavenly city in the streets of Melbourne, or rather of its inner suburb, Carlton, and a lament for modernity and the loss of the God invoked in the prayer that survives on the church wall: "Feed My lambs!"
+At the end of the sequence, the poet finds himself travelling back towards his childhood home, and encounters/ three things converging suddenly the thought of hot bread entered me the car filled with burning, driftsmell in the air miles away, in front of cloudcover, a great tuft of barnsmudge, motionless slowly dissolving 9 the poems are